minhthong582000/rate-limiter/README.md

   - Highly Scalable: Token Bucket and Sliding Window Counter are easier to scale by integrating with distributed caching system like Redis, Memcached... with lower resource overhead.
   - Limited Scalability: Sliding Window Log and Leaky Bucket may face bottlenecks under heavy traffic as they require way more memory.

 Additionally, your implementation of the rate-limiter also contributes to the overall performance.
-Factors such as programming language, concurrency mechanisms (mutex locks, atomic operations (CAS), transaction...) can affect the efficiency of the rate limiter.
+Factors such as programming language, concurrency mechanisms (mutex locks, atomic operations (CAS), transaction...), or choosing between [asynchronous and synchronous](https://blog.cloudflare.com/counting-things-a-lot-of-different-things/#sliding-windows-to-the-rescue) when updating the counters... can all impact the performance of your rate limiter.

 ## Milestones